Welcome to Our Camino de San Salvador Blog

 After visiting the Cathedral we stopped for a coffee at one of the cafés that line the plaza out front.
 Although this plaza is by no means as busy as the one in Santiago, there was a small but steady stream of pilgrims filtering in, and some sat down in the square to look up at the impressive facade of the Cathedral.
 A bronze plaque embedded in the ground at the side of the Cathedral marks the end-point for the Camino San Salvador and the beginning point for the Camino Primitivo.
 The spot can also be a stop on the Camino del Norte, and perhaps it can be other things as well.
 In any case, it feels like a special place on the Caminos.

 After visiting the cathedral we wandered some of the winding medieval streets of Oviedo.
-We made a stop at the Mercado El Fontan, a covered market in a large Victorian style building which was built between 1882 and 1885.
+We made a stop at the Mercado El Fontan, a covered market in a large Victorian-style building which was built between 1882 and 1885.
 It houses numerous stalls featuring local produce, fresh meat, fish, and veggies, and local Asturian delicacies like chorizo, cheeses, and large colourful beans.
 We spent some time exploring and purchased a few things to send home to family members.
 As it turned out, mailing things out of Spain without a Spanish address is extremely complicated, but the very patient and nice staff at the post office guided us through the process.

 After finally leaving the post office we continued our exploration of the city, ending up at the Campo San Francisco, a large, central park with a canopy of huge old trees.
 We purchased two ice creams and wandered the stone pathways that criss-crossed the park.
 Many statues of important historical figures were displayed throughout the well-landscaped, lush, green space.
 There was also a small pond in the middle, which was filled with interesting birds.
 We spent quite a bit of time enjoying the birds in the peaceful, shady park before eventually making our way back to our room.

-In the late afternoon we headed back out, and took the opportunity to stop at a small cidereria in a quiet, enclosed, out-of-the-way courtyard.
+In the late afternoon, we headed back out and took the opportunity to stop at a small cidereria in a quiet, enclosed, out-of-the-way courtyard.
 A couple locals were at the surrounding tables, and we joined them under the shade of the umbrellas.
 As is traditional, the waiter poured the first sip of cider, making an impressive presentation.
-Asturian cider is strongly tart and a little sour, and unlike typical hard apple ciders produced in North America.
+Asturian cider is strongly tart and a little sour unlike typical hard apple ciders produced in North America.
 I can't say I particularly liked the taste, but we enjoyed trying a local delicacy, and sitting in the quiet Asturian courtyard, at the heart of the ancient Asturian city felt like a fitting ending to our Camino San Salvador, and a promising beginning to the Camino Primitivo.

 Comments